realfeed/digital-foundations-cloud/README.md

 cd ./app
 python plotter.py
 ```
-View using web browser on localhost
+View using web browser using link displayed in terminal